chastitywhiterose/Minimal-Markdown-for-Authors/README.md

 ![square-horse.png](https://chastitywhiterose.com/wp-content/uploads/2020/11/square-horse.png)

-This means that this horse can be included and displayed in a book, just as can be done on a website with HTML.
+Because this image is hosted somewhere, this horse can be included and displayed in a book, just as can be done on a website with HTML.
+However, it only works if you are connected to the internet at the time (unless the images are embedded into a book file, as can be done with Pandoc)

 It is also possible to make a clickable link within a book.
-Not that this only applies to e-books because, in a paperback, everything is paper and ink, not an electronic device.
+Note that this only applies to e-books because, in a paperback, everything is paper and ink, not an electronic device.

 For example, the following is a link: